kubernetes-sigs/alibaba-cloud-csi-driver/README.md

 # kubectl create -f ./deploy/nas/nasplugin.yaml
 ```

+> Note: The plugin log style can be configured by environment variable: LOG_TYPE.

+> "host": logs will be printed into files which save to host(/var/log/alicloud/csi-nasplugin.log);

+> "stdout": default option, logs will be printed to stdout, can be printed by docker logs or kubectl logs.

 #### Step 3: Create nginx deploy with csi
 ```
 # kubectl create -f ./deploy/nas/deploy.yaml